Illegal Rehabs Endangering Lives

 These facilities take advantage of the prevailing drug hysteria in South Africa and the UK, charging high fees for programmes that have poor structures and not very motivating or stimulating.
 Clients who find themselves trapped in illegally operated rehabs are often further traumatised by the lack of care and attention that contributed towards their addiction in the first place!

 In what has become the belly of the beast stories of torture and maltreatment at illegal rehabs have become plentiful.
-In some facilities patients were strapped down with horse shackles while being repeated beaten.
+In some facilities, patients were strapped down with horse shackles while being repeatedly beaten.
 One patient reported that he received over 200 lashes and when his injuries became septic, he received no medical care.
 Some facilities confine their patients to small rooms and use them for hard labour.
-In November of 2018 a case was reported of a patient who died after he was assaulted by staff and patients at an illegal rehab facility.
+In November of 2018, a case was reported of a patient who died after he was assaulted by staff and patients at an illegal rehab facility.
 Their excuse was that they were attempting to calm the client down while he was suffering withdrawals.
-The list of harrowing encounters at illegal rehabs are unfortunately plentiful!
+The list of harrowing encounters at illegal rehabs is unfortunately plentiful!

 David is the Clinical and Development Director of Twin Rivers Rehab in South Africa and a UK Accredited Addictions Therapist with the Federation of Drug and Alcohol Professionals UK.
 Articles/Blogs are written with the assistance of researchers and other specialists in the field of addiction and the recovery process